francetr/pirateClassif/README.md

 According the type of the sequence, the script will determine the class, order, and superFamily of the pastec output, and saves the sequence in accordance with th its outcome corresponding (names of the outcomes possibles are cited above).
 In addition with these four outcomes, two additionnals files are available:
-* **log.txt** : contains for every sequences the proofs founded to classifie the class, order and superFamily of this sequence.
+* **Classification_summary.txt** : contains for every sequences the proofs founded to classifie the class, order and superFamily of this sequence.
 * **error.txt** : contains the string which doens't contains keywords that matches with the baseline (during the superFamily determination).

 ## How the superFamily determination work: